What Is the Village

 -

-Operator-Developer Overlap: Framework developer also operates Village (conflict of interest).
+Operator-Developer Overlap: Framework developer also operates the Village (conflict of interest).

 -